 That evening ended with several of us forming the “Friends of the Martin Berry House” and meeting regularly.
 In 2015, we incorporated as a 501(c)(3) nonprofit.
 We’re here to preserve, interpret, and promote the history and diverse heritage of Pequannock Township, NJ.

 The Society, working with the Township Council, was able to secure grants and funding to enable the Township to purchase the house in 2017.
-The next step — to prepare the house for use by the public — will be achieved in stages over several years, going by the Preservation Plan prepared by the prestigious HMR Architects of Princeton NJ.
-We anticipate that, barring delays, the house will be open to the public sometime in 2019.
+The next step — an ambitious, multi-year plan to rehab and restore the house for use by the public — is being achieved in stages over several years (thanks, Covid), being guided by the Preservation Plan prepared by the prestigious HMR Architects of Princeton NJ.
+We anticipate that the house will be open to the public sometime in 2023.

 You can learn more about the Martin Berry House at its dedicated website.

 We need to stress, here, that the Pequannock Township Historical Society receives no government funding for day-to-day activities.
 We are dependent upon donations and memberships from individuals and businesses.
 Grants from the town and county Open Space Trust Fund, as well as the Morris County Historic Preservation Trust Fund, will help us to rehab the house to meet today’s building and safety codes.

 Interested in joining?
 Everyone is welcome!
 You can download the membership flier here and mail it to us.
 If you prefer, you can join online (you don’t need to have a PayPal account).
 We’re in need of enthusiastic volunteers who are willing to spend some time helping in a variety of ways large and small.

 Already a member and want to renew your Society membership?
 Or just want to join “old school”?
 Here’s the form to do so.

 We also welcome any tax-deductible donation to the Society.
 Our IRS tax-exempt EIN is 47-3718703.